Michael-Stutesman/Perceptual-OBS-Shaders/Motion_Instructions.md

 | 30 FPS | 0.0333 |
 | 24 FPS | 0.0416 |

-Incorrect values will break motion accuracy.
+Incorrect values may affect motion intensity and pacing, but the shader will remain stable due to built-in normalization and stabilization logic.

 ---

-### 🌙 2.
-Raw Mode (recommended default in this repo)
+## 🌙 Recommended Mode (Default in this repo)

+Set:

-Set Frame Time to: 0
+Frame Time = 0

+This enables the shader’s internal stabilized timing mode.

+In this mode:
+- motion is normalized internally
+- frame pacing differences are smoothed
+- behavior remains consistent across sources

+This is the recommended configuration for most users in this repository.

+---

+## Recommended Settings (Default Preset)

-## Recommended Settings: Motion Strength: 0.7 | Decay Clamp: 0.05 | Depth Influence: 0.0
+Motion Strength: 0.7
+Decay Clamp: 0.05
+Depth Influence: 0.0
+Frame Time: 0 (Recommended Mode)

 ---